lavrd/pandora/README.md

 # pandora

-Blockchain-based decentralized platform for creating, issuing, viewing, and verifying certificates
+Blockchain-based decentralized platform for issuing, viewing, and verifying certificates